yawenguan/projSGLMM/README.md

 # projSGLMM
-This package contains functions to fit the projection-based SGLMM using Monte Carlo EM and Laplace approximation algorithms The method paper "Fast expectation-maximization algorithms for spatial generalized linear mixed models" can be found here https://arxiv.org/abs/1909.05440
+This package contains functions to fit the projection-based SGLMM using Monte Carlo EM and Laplace approximation EM algorithms
+The method paper "Fast expectation-maximization algorithms for spatial generalized linear mixed models" can be found here https://arxiv.org/abs/1909.05440

 library(devtools)